• Skip to primary navigation

 Ingredients

-• 2 heads broccoli washed and trimmed
+• 2 heads broccoli washed and trimmed, including the stalks

 • 3 tablespoons olive oil

-• 1/2 teaspoon salt
+• ½ teaspoon salt or to taste

 • pepper to taste